 - 15.1 An operating cost efficiency incentive mechanism will apply to operating expenditure.
-The operating cost efficiency incentive mechanism is called the E Factor. - 15.2 The E Factor operates in the following way: - (a) the Operator will retain the benefit of actual operating expenditure being lower, or incur the cost of actual operating expenditure being higher, than forecast operating expenditure included in the total revenue in each year of the Current aAccess aArrangement pPeriod; - (b) the mechanism carries forward the Operator's incremental efficiency gains (or losses) relative to the E Factor benchmark approved by the ERA for five years from the year those gains (or losses) occur; - (c) the E Factor benchmark is the total operating expenditure forecast approved by the ERA, less the E Factor exclusions listed in clause 15.11 below; - (d) the incremental efficiency gains (or losses) are referred to as E Factor incentives; - (e) annual E Factor carryover amounts accrue in each year of the subsequent access arrangement period as the summation of the E Factor incentives in the immediately prior access arrangement period that are carried forward for five years or less into the relevant year; - (f) the E Factor carryover amounts are added to the Operator's total revenue in each year of the subsequent access arrangement period; and - (g) if necessary, the annual E Factor carryover amount is carried forward into the access arrangement period commencing 1 January 202631 until it has been retained by the Operator for a period of five years. - 15.3 E Factor incentives are calculated using the formulae below.
-Adjusted target and actual amounts are used to calculate the incentive amounts. - 15.4 There are no E Factor incentive amounts that apply to the access arrangement period commencing 1 January 2021, as the scheme was not in place during the previous access arrangement period (1 January 2011 to 31 December 2015). - 15.5 For the first application of the scheme in 2021, the E Factor incentive amount for the first year of the access arrangement period is expressed mathematically as:
+The operating cost efficiency incentive mechanism is called the E Factor. - 15.2 The E Factor operates in the following way: - (a) the Operator will retain the benefit of actual operating expenditure being lower, or incur the cost of actual operating expenditure being higher, than forecast operating expenditure included in the total revenue in each year of the Current Access Arrangement Period; - (b) the mechanism carries forward the Operator's incremental efficiency gains (or losses) relative to the E Factor benchmark approved by the ERA for five years from the year those gains (or losses) occur; - (c) the E Factor benchmark is the total operating expenditure forecast approved by the ERA, less the E Factor exclusions listed in clause 15.11 below; - (d) the incremental efficiency gains (or losses) are referred to as E Factor incentives; - (e) annual E Factor carryover amounts accrue in each year of the subsequent access arrangement period as the summation of the E Factor incentives in the immediately prior access arrangement period that are carried forward for five years or less into the relevant year; - (f) the E Factor carryover amounts are added to the Operator's total revenue in each year of the subsequent access arrangement period; and - (g) if necessary, the annual E Factor carryover amount is carried forward into the access arrangement period commencing 1 January 2031 until it has been retained by the Operator for a period of five years. - 15.3 E Factor incentives are calculated using the formulae below.
+Adjusted target and actual amounts are used to calculate the incentive amounts. - 15.4 For savings that arise in each year of the Current Access Arrangement Period, and each year of subsequent access arrangement periods, the E Factor incentive is calculated as: